Fundamentals of International Nuclear Law (FINL) 2021

 Application & requirements

 Applicants must fill out the application form for consideration.
-Both professionals and graduate students will be considered for admission.
+Both professionals and graduate students were considered for admission.

 • Professional applicants should have at least one year of relevant professional experience and a basic knowledge of law as it relates to nuclear energy.